 It is the responsibility of the Board and the Corporate Governance and Nominating Committee to regularly evaluate the overall efficiency of the Board and its various committees.
 In connection with such evaluations by the Board, the performance of the Board as a whole as well as the performance of each individual director is evaluated and reviewed on an annual basis.
 The evaluation by the Board considers: (i) in the case of the Board, the Board Mandate; and (ii) in the case of an individual director, the applicable position description(s), as well as the competencies and skills each individual director is expected to contribute to the Board.
-The Corporate Governance and Nominating Committee assesses the contribution of individual directors on an ongoing basis and, in light of the opportunities and risks facing Corporate Governance and Nominating Committee develops long-term plans for the composition of the Board and qualities that an appropriate system is in place to evaluate the effectiveness of the Board as a whole and its various committees.
+The Corporate Governance and Nominating Committee assesses the contribution of individual directors on an ongoing basis and, in light of the opportunities and risks facing Corporation, the competencies, skills and qualities that are required of directors.
+As part of its mandate, the Board, and ensures that an appropriate system is in place to evaluate the effectiveness of the Board as a whole and its various committees.